Anders Lee: New York Islanders

+After sitting out the entirety of the Islanders' playoff berth, Lee returned to the team's training camp in September healthy and eligible to play.
+However, both Lee and the Islanders began the season slowly.
+Lee scored one goal through the first 18 games of the season while the Islanders managed a losing 7–10–4 record by the end of November.
+In spite of the slow start, Lee experienced a career year while playing mostly on a line with team captain John Tavares and Josh Bailey.
+He scored a career-high 34 goals and 18 assists for 52 points through 82 games.
+Lee was presented the Bob Nystrom Award for 2016–17 as the Islander who best exemplifies leadership, hustle and dedication.

 During the 2017–18 season, Lee again played as left wing on the first line with Bailey and Tavares.
 Lee was the Islanders' leading scorer with 40 goals, tied for seventh-most in the NHL during the regular season.
 Lee additionally had 22 assists, making a total of 62 points for the season.
 On April 23, 2018, he was nominated for the King Clancy Memorial Trophy.

 At the beginning of the 2018–19 season, after the departure of John Tavares to the Toronto Maple Leafs, Lee was named the 15th captain of the Islanders.
 On July 1, 2019, Lee signed a new seven-year, $49 million contract with the Islanders (effective from the 2019–20 season to the end of the 2025–26 season) worth an average annual value of $7 million.

-On March 17, 2021, the Islanders announced Lee would miss the remainder of the 2020–21 season to have surgery on a torn ACL sustained after a collision with New Jersey Devils forward Pavel Zacha six days earlier.
+On March 17, 2021, the Islanders announced Lee would miss the remainder of the 2020–21 season to have surgery on a torn ACL sustained after a massive hit with New Jersey Devils forward Pavel Zacha six days earlier.

 Lee achieved his first NHL hat-trick on March 10, 2022, in a 6–0 win against the Columbus Blue Jackets.

 Personal life

 Lee started partnering with Jam Kancer in the Kan after seeing a video of cancer patient Fenov Pierre-Louis at a Jam Kancer in the Kan event.
 Since then, Lee has hosted several events for the organization, raising over $300,000 for childhood cancer, and established the Fenov Pierre-Louis Memorial Scholarship after Pierre-Louis' passing in 2018, which he awards to five high school seniors.
-Lee's cousin is football player Ryan Connelly who went to Wisconsin.
+Lee's cousin is a football player, Ryan Connelly went to Wisconsin.
+Lee also has a nephew that plays hockey for Maple Grove Braylon Lee.
 Anders holds a degree in Management Consulting from Notre Dame.